litaoz/spatial_annotation_sync/README.md

 - A unique ID
 - Spatial coordinates (x, y, z)
 - Text content
-- A LWW-Element-Set CRDT representation of its state
+- An LWW register-based CRDT representation of its state

 ### 2. Offline Editing
 Each client can create, edit, and delete annotations independently with no network connection.
 Changes are tracked locally and queued for sync.